ricard-ferrero/barretina/diary.md

 All these is because Rub2D gem has a tiny problem (with big consequences): don't let you ask for the user input events, instead has a defined method to send messages when an event success.
 I knew that when I chose this gem, but I didn't imagine that can be a problem.
 Also, there aren't other gems to manage graphics at the moment.
 You know, Ruby is more used for other things, not for desktop apps.

+After that, this project has the minimum to render the window and get inputs.

+I created a new module `Barretina::Engine`, where will handle de data and send the correct render information.

 ## 06/10/2025

 First time I put into the window the coordenate lines.
 Experimenting with that and origin.